waridh/waridh.github.io/docs/contact.markdown

 permalink: /contact/
 ---

-I am always looking to connect and mmet with new people.
+I am always looking to connect with new people.
 Feel free to contact me using the following information:

 email: waridh@ualberta.ca